sundog-data/Jodi_PreKLitSearch/README.md

 girls.
 Our findings illustrate possibilities for large-scale modern, public preschool and highlight
 the importance of measuring long-term and non-test score outcomes in evaluating the
 effectiveness of education programs

+Take Aways:

+P. 12: "A preschool offer increases on-time college enrollment by 5.4 percentage points....
+This estimate, which is statistically significant at the 1% level, implies an 18% increase in on-time college enrollment relative to the 46% rate for non-offered students (column (1))."

+P. 15: "Enrollment in a BPS preschool increases the probability that students graduate from a Massachusetts public high school on time by 5.4 percentage points (p < 0.1), and this effect grows to 6.0 percentage points when we include students who graduate at any time (p < 0.05).
+The estimated effect on ever graduating high school is a 9% increase relative to the non-offered graduation rate of 64%"

+P.18: "Table 7 displays 2SLS estimates of the effects of preschool attendance on several disciplinary outcomes measured in high school.
+Preschool attendance reduces the total number of suspensions students receive in high school by 0.24 (p < 0.1)."

+P.21: "The results of our analysis show that public preschool enrollment boosts post-secondary and college preparatory outcomes.
+Students randomly assigned to attend a Boston preschool experience fewer disciplinary incidents in high school, take the SAT and graduate high school at higher rates, and are more likely to enroll in college."

 2) Fact Sheet: American Families Plan: